decretist/Dissertation/Chapter1/chapter1.md

 concerning clerical celibacy in late antiquity.
-The most familiar example for modern readers of an imperial rescript, the genre after which the papal decretal letter was modeled, is the early second-century (ca. 112) correspondence between Pliny the Younger and the emperor Trajan (†117) concerning how Pliny, as Roman provincial governor of Bithynia and Pontus, ought to proceed against the Christians.
+The most familiar example for modern readers of an imperial rescript, the genre after which the papal decretal letter was modeled, is the early second-century (ca. 112) response of the emperor Trajan (†117) to a letter from Pliny the Younger inquiring as to how Pliny, then Roman provincial governor of Bithynia and Pontus, ought to proceed against those accused of being Christians.

-Another extremely important source for the *Decretum* is canons from the ecumenical councils and from the historically important provincial synods: *Conciliorum vero alia sunt universalia, alia provincialia*. ("Some councils are universal, others provincial.")[^39] Although the Council of Nicaea (325) is primarily remembered for
+Another extremely important source for the *Decretum* is canons from the ecumenical councils and from historically important provincial synods: *Conciliorum vero alia sunt universalia, alia provincialia*. ("Some councils are universal, others provincial.")[^39] Although the Council of Nicaea (325) is primarily remembered for